RECRUITING - REQUIREMENTS

 - Liberal vacation and sick leave.

-- Take-home car with state-of-the-art information technology after 18 months.
+- Take-home car with state-of-the-art information technology after 24 months. *Contingent upon satisfactory job performance and available fleet.

 - Deferred Compensation/Investment Plan.